From Aesthetics to Access: How Montréalers Rate Their Streets

 Overview

-Cities often judge street quality with standardized audits, yet lived experiences vary across gender, age, mobility, culture, and income.
-This study asks where Montréal residents tend to agree (for instance, on aesthetics) and where they diverge (often on inclusivity and practicality), and how small-group discussion can turn contested ideas into clearer guidance for managers.
+Cities often judge street quality with standardized audits, yet lived experience varies across gender, age, mobility, culture, and income.
+In this study, I wanted to know where Montréal residents tend to agree and where they diverge, and whether small-group discussion can turn contested perceptions into clearer guidance for the people who manage streets.

 Summary of methods and findings for Montréal street perception study.

-Building on that, three mixed-background focus groups (12 participants total) rated 20 curated Montréal street-view images on accessibility, inclusivity, aesthetics, and practicality—first independently, then again after moderated discussion.
+Building on that, three mixed-background focus groups, 12 participants in total, rated 20 curated Montréal street-view images on accessibility, inclusivity, aesthetics, and practicality.
+They did so first independently, then again after moderated discussion.
 A separate ranking exercise with 17 participants ordered seven images against all twelve criteria.
-We assessed convergence and reliability using Pearson correlation, Kendall’s Tau, and intraclass correlation coefficients (ICC).
+I assessed convergence and reliability using Pearson correlation, Kendall’s Tau, and intraclass correlation coefficients (ICC).

 Agreement was strongest for qualities tied to visible, shared cues—particularly aesthetics and regenerative features like greenery, coherence, and places that feel restorative.
 It was weakest or mixed for inclusivity, practicality, and at times maintenance—domains shaped by identity, context, and prior experience.